knocklabs/docs/pages/send-notifications/reference-liquid-helpers.md

 title: "Reference: liquid helpers"
 ---

-This is a reference of common Knock variables, Liquid keywords, and Knock-specific liquid helpers that you can use within the Knock template editor.
+This is a reference of common Knock variables, Liquid syntax, and Knock-specific liquid helpers that you can use within the Knock template editor.

 ## Common Knock variables